 First, we must deny ourselves.
 Second, we must take up our cross.

 What does it mean to deny ourselves?
 It means to say “No!”
 We must say “No” to ourselves.
 We must say “No” to our insistent, demanding, self assertive ego.
 We must echo the prayer of Jesus in Gethsemane: “Father… not My will, but Yours, be done” (Luke 22:42).

 Only after we have denied ourselves can we go on to the second condition—to take up our cross.
 Someone has defined our cross as the place where God’s will and our will cross.
 It is, in fact, the place of execution.

 In Romans 6:6 Paul tells us that our old man was crucified with Him (Jesus).
-The old man is the rebellious, self-pleasing nature which each of us has inherited by descent from our common ancestor, Adam.
+The old man is the rebellious, self-pleasing nature which each of us has inherited from our common ancestor, Adam.

 The Lord’s answer was immediate and direct: “You are the man!”
 God was clearly requiring some important changes from me, but I did not know exactly what.